Health Insurance Portability and Accountability Act

 Protecting Patient Privacy

 The Health Insurance Portability and Accountability Act (HIPAA) is comprised of two overarching parts - the Privacy Rule and Security Rule.
-The HIPAA Privacy Rule provides federal protections for personal health information and provides patients an array of rights with respect to that information.
+The HIPAA Privacy Rule provides federal protections for personal health information and provides patients with an array of rights with respect to that information.
 However, the Privacy Rule balances patients rights with permissible disclosure of personal health information necessary for patient care and other important purposes.
-The Security Rule specifies a series of administrative, physical, and technical safeguards for covered entities to use to assure the confidentiality, integrity, and availability of electronic protected health information.
+The Security Rule specifies a series of administrative, physical, and technical safeguards for covered entities to use to assure the confidentiality, integrity and availability of electronic protected health information.

 On January 25, 2013, The U.S. Department of Health and Human Services (HHS) published its Final Rule entitled “Modifications to the HIPAA Privacy, Security, Enforcement, and Breach Notification Rules under the Health Information Technology for Economic and Clinical Health Act and the Genetic Information Nondiscrimination Act; Other Modifications to the HIPAA Rules” (Omnibus Rule).
 There are three (3) specific areas that physicians will need to focus on to comply with the new Omnibus Rule: